sinarueeger/robust-data-analysis-with-r/handbook/05-learning-R.Rmd

 You can even exploit imperfection with three tips:

 - **Look & review each others code**: Ask your colleagues at work if they would like to spend 30 minutes looking at your code.
 In return, you can do the same for them.
-This will not only give you (and them) insight into how other people write R code, but also force you to produce reproducible R-script (otherwise your colleague will not be able to run your code).
+This will not only give you (and them) insight into how other people write R code but also force you to produce reproducible R-script (otherwise your colleague will not be able to run your code).

 - **Rewrite your code**: You will constantly improve your R skills.
 Do not hesitate to rewrite your own R code (while keeping the output the same).
 This ideally goes hand in hand with [unit tests](https://testthat.r-lib.org/).